This is a guest post from our friends over at Sense Financial. You can check them out here: https://www.sensefinancial.com/

 When using self-directed retirement plans, you essentially eliminate excessive administrative charges.
 The only fee you pay is when you make a transaction, pay LLC fee, or the annual maintenance charges.

-In the next part of this post, you will find out some of the most popular retirement plans for real estate investing.
-We’ll provide a step-by-step process to invest your retirement funds in real estate.
+In the next part of this post about investing retirement money, you will find out some of the most popular self-directed retirement plans for real estate investing.
+We’ll provide a step-by-step process for investing retirement funds in real estate.